Robert Newhouse: Professional career

-He was also effective as the primary running back and led the Cowboys in rushing in 1975 with 930 yards, eventually running his way through 4,784 rushing yards, 956 receiving yards and 31 touchdowns during his notable career.
+Newhouse was also effective as the primary running back and led the Cowboys in rushing in 1975 with 930 yards, eventually running his way through 4,784 rushing yards, 956 receiving yards and 31 touchdowns during his notable career.
 His longest run from scrimmage as a professional was a 54-yard gain against the Philadelphia Eagles in 1973.

-While he was on the team, the Cowboys went to three Super Bowls, winning Super Bowl XII against the Denver Broncos in 1977.
+While Newhouse was on the team, the Cowboys went to three Super Bowls, winning Super Bowl XII against the Denver Broncos in 1977.
 His most notable career highlight and Super Bowl moment was the 29-yard touchdown pass he threw (going to his left) to Golden Richards in Super Bowl XII.

-Newhouse played sparingly backing up Ron Springs during his last 3 seasons.
+Newhouse played sparingly, backing up Ron Springs during his last three seasons.
 He retired at the end of the 1983 season, as the fourth all-time leading rusher in team history, after playing for 12 years.

-He was inducted into the Texas Black Sports Hall of Fame.
+Newhouse was inducted into the Texas Black Sports Hall of Fame.